gianlucacini/gianlucacini.com/content/posts/on-finding-ideas.md

 You might argue that these needs have already been met by other companies and that the market is saturated, and while that sometimes is true, other times you can earn a portion of the market share by making something easier to use / cheaper / with better customer service.

-## Start from the bad reviews of an an existing business
+### Start from the reviews of an an existing product/service

+[Tim Ferriss Explaining How He Wrote The 4 Hour Chef](https://www.youtube.com/watch?v=v47WEyeSMSA&t=427s) (the whole video is great)

-never tried it, but heard about this method from Tim Ferris.
-Simply browse through the negative reviews of any product / service and see what they are doing wrong, what's missing and what could be added, then use this information to create a better product / service.
+Simply browse through the reviews of any product / service and see what they are doing well, what they are doing wrong, what's missing and what could be added, then use this information to create a better product / service.

-## Do not spread yourself too thin
+### Do not spread yourself too thin

 Our society rewards specialization more than generalization.
 If i hire a plumber, i couldn't care less if he plays the drums in his spare time, i want him to be great at plumbing.

 I think the same is true in the startup world, therefore the best course of action would be, when finding ideas, concentrate only on one industry.

-## Just start
+### Just start

 The most important part.
 Once you found enough ideas, it's time to turn off your brain and start building.

 There will be many moments in which you will feel insecure, you will second guess yourself and you will be tempted to stop everything and chase after another idea.
-Do not do that.

-Only after you build -> launch -> market for some time you will eventually undestand if you failed or not.
-But do not quit too early.
+Understand that it's perfectly normal and let the temptation go.